 FOOD SAFETY CAMPAIGNS:

 The Boston Public Health Commission has launched public awareness campaigns to promote food safety and reduce foodborne illnesse.
 These campaigns have included brochures, fact sheets, and videos on proper food safety available in several languages.
 By following a simple checklist, “Chill, Clean, Separate, and Cook,’’ residents can keep their food and families healthy.
 The material is available free of charge to community health centers, hospitals, senior citizen centers, and other agencies.
 To request copies of the brochures or videos, please use "Contact Us".

 View our videos:

-Download our food poisoning fact sheet or click here:
+Download our food poisoning brochures or click here: